-The real challenge for CCC is to harness the trend towards cremations by promoting Moonta as an attractive interment option for the community, with funeral directors and Kernewek Lowender participants.
+The real challenge for CCC is to harness the trend towards cremations by promoting Moonta as an attractive interment option for the community and Kernewek Lowender participants.

 In terms of modern cemetery approaches, brick wall niches are a thing of the past.
 Those at Moonta are tired and in part do not hold a complete set of human remains.
-Neither the section of the wall with partial remains or that next to it with full remains capacity, are well presented.
 It is a Catch 22.
 With space available in the existing wall, arguably Moonta needs no more cremation interment capacity.
 The Catch is that the vacancies reflect an aversion to splitting remains and memorialising in an old fashioned wall.